netsecwiz/AristaL4/README.md

 From my understainding the difference of SR and VPN between LDP and IP-VPN are:<br>

-The difference between Segment Routing (SR) and Label Distribution Protocol (LDP) in the context of providing VPN services like IP-VPN involves the underlying technology used for label distribution and path determination within an MPLS network.
+**The difference between Segment Routing (SR) and Label Distribution Protocol (LDP) in the context of providing VPN services like IP-VPN involves the underlying technology used for label distribution and path determination within an MPLS network.
+In summary, SR offers a more modern and scalable approach that integrates well with traffic engineering and simplifies the management of paths through the network.
+In contrast, LDP is an older protocol that works well for distributing labels but may require additional complexity for traffic engineering and can be less scalable in large networks.**<br>

+For more deatils look below:<br>

 Segment Routing (SR):